 Who is affected by the policy or who is intended to benefit from the proposed policy and how?
-Those employees who have left with a voluntary severance package and wish to return to the organisation.
+Those employees who are leaving employment with Council.

 How have you, or will you, put the policy into practice?
 Who will be responsible for delivering it?